How To Measure Website Traffic With Google Analytics 4

 Why Monitor Referral Traffic?

-There’s a lot to be learned from examining your referral traffic.
-First, understanding where your referral traffic is coming from helps you identify the tangential interests and habits of users clicking through to your site.
+Examining your referral traffic can teach you a lot.
+First, understanding where your referral traffic is coming from helps you identify the interests and habits of users clicking through to your site.

 For example, if you sell sneaker insoles and you’re getting a lot of referral traffic from a skate shoe brand, you might deduce that skateboarders are interested in what you sell.